ubco-db/sampledata/README.md

 ## Environmental Data

 This environmental data set consists of temperature, humidity, and wind speed readings from various temperature stations in Washington.
-The two sta- tions used were located at the University of Washington (that sampled every minute) and at Sea-Tac airport (that sampled every hour).
+The two stations used were located at the University of Washington (that sampled every minute) and at Sea-Tac airport (that sampled every hour).
 The timestamp was converted into a 4-byte integer representing a UNIX timestamp in seconds.
 The record size consisted of 16 bytes total including a 4-byte timestamp, 4-byte temperature, 4-byte pressure, and 4-byte wind speed.

 The full data set is available at [https://www-k12.atmos.washington.edu/k12/grayskies/](https://www-k12.atmos.washington.edu/k12/grayskies/).
 It has been used in previous publications including [MicroHash](https://dl.acm.org/doi/10.5555/1251028.1251031) and [SBITS](https://www.scitepress.org/Link.aspx?doi=10.5220/0010318800920099).